Tooleybuc Bridge

 • What is happening?

-Transport for NSW is planning to carry out essential maintenance work to Tooleybuc Bridge.
+Transport for NSW is planning to carry out the second stage of essential maintenance work to Tooleybuc Bridge.
 We are doing this work to ensure this structure remains safe and continues to serve the community.

 • What will work involve?